SionoiS/sphere-points/README.md

 ### Fonctions
 - Calculate the number of output coordinates for some inputs.
 - Calculate the coordinates for some inputs.
-- Calculate in place an array of pre-allocated coordinates.

 ### How does it works?
 The first point is always at origin.
 (0.0, 0.0, 0.0)